Aly Renee Amidei

-Amanda was thrilled to be invited to join the Lifeline Ensemble in 2013, and her Lifeline credits include directing The 13 Clocks (2011) and The Three Musketeers (2013).
+Amanda was thrilled to be invited to join the Lifeline Ensemble in 2013, and her Lifeline credits include directing The 13 Clocks (2011), The Three Musketeers (2013), and Lions in Illyria (in the 2014-15 season).
 After completing her Masterís in Theater and Spanish at the University of Chicago in 1999, Amanda worked for a couple of years in Los Angeles and Mexico before returning home to the Windy City.
 She currently serves as the Artistic Director of 2nd Story (www.2ndStory.com), a position she has held since 2007.
 As a director, choreographer, and teaching artist, she has had the pleasure of working with Steppenwolf, Goodman Theatre, Court Theatre, Next Theatre Company, Redmoon, Collaboraction, Strawdog Theatre, Teatro Vista, and Adventure Stage Chicago, among others.
-She is also a participant in the Leadership U: One-on-One Fellowship program, funded by the Andrew W. Mellon Foundation and administered by the Theatre Communications Group, which places her in residence at Lookingglass Theatre Company, working with their Artistic and Executive Leadership on visioning and long-term planning.
+She was also an inaugural recipient of the Leadership U: One-on-One Fellowship program, funded by the Andrew W. Mellon Foundation and administered by the Theatre Communications Group, which placed her in residence at Lookingglass Theatre Company, working with their Artistic and Executive Leadership on visioning and long-term planning.

 Alan joined the ensemble in 2000, although his designs for Lifeline date back to the 1991 production of Jane Eyre.
 As scenic designer his Lifeline work includes Treasure Island, The Piano Tuner, Pistols For Two, Lizard Music, Johnny Tremain, Far from the Madding Crowd, Click Clack Moo: Cows That Type and its sequel Giggle Giggle Quack, among many others.
 Lighting designs include The Killer Angels and The Talisman Ring (2005).
 He received Jeff Citations for his designs of The Little Sister, Jane Eyre (2001), Around the World in 80 Days, and Mariette in Ecstasy at Lifeline.
 Since joining the ensemble he has adapted Donald E. Westlake's Trust Me on This and Adam Langerís Crossing California for the MainStage and Daniel Pinkwater's Bongo Larry and Two Bad Bears and Eileen Spinelli's Sophie Masterpiece: A Spider's Tale for the KidSeries.